Learning, skills and employment

 Data from the Office of National Statistics shows that those without any qualifications will earn, on average, 20% less than those with GCSEs A*-C (Level 2).

 Those with A Levels (Level 3) on average will earn 15% more than those with GCSEs, and those with a degree 85% more than those with GCSEs.

 The Council has it’s own training provision which delivers apprenticeships and courses for 16-18 year olds and adults.
 You can find further details on our Learning & Skills webpages.

-The Council also operates two programmes to support young people and adults into employment.
-These are the Youth Employment Initiative for those aged 16-29.
+The Council also operates the Youth Employment Initiative to support young people aged 16-29 into employment.

 Further information, advice and guidance can be found at National Careers Service [external link] or by calling 0800 100 900.

 You can find further information about Education, Employment and Skills in the Tees Valley on the Tees Valley Combined Authority [external link] webpages.